Skip to content Skip to footer

 Anatomical Factors Contributing To OSA

 Differences in the airway’s structure can greatly raise the risk of OSA.
 Some people have naturally narrow airways.
 They can also have enlarged throat tissues, such as tonsils or adenoids.
+These can block breathing during sleep.
+Other structural issues increase the risk of airway blockage.
+These include a recessed chin or a deviated septum.
+So does a high-arched palate.

 Obesity And Its Impact On Sleep Apnea Severity

 Obesity is a major cause of OSA.
 Excess weight leads to fat deposits around the neck and throat.
 These deposits press on the airway and narrow it.
 This happens mostly when lying down, making it hard to breathe at night.
+Sleep apnea severity often rises with obesity.
+Managing weight is a critical step in treating or reducing sleep apnea.

 Age, Gender, And Genetic Predisposition